samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-sdk.markdown

 **TL;DR:** In today's fast-moving, information-rich world, it is becoming more necessary to build applications that are intelligent in the way they process the data they are fed.
 Artificial Intelligence is quickly becoming an essential tool in software development.
 In this article, we will look at the [ML Kit mobile SDK](https://developers.google.com/ml-kit/) that brings Google’s machine learning expertise to mobile developers in an easy to use package.
 We will look at the various APIs offered by the SDK, and then we will take one of the APIs on a test drive by creating an Android application that makes use of it.
 You can find the code for the application in [this GitHub repository](https://github.com/echessa/ImageLabelingDemo).

+{% include tweet_quote.html quote_text="Google I/O 2018 enabled @Android developers to take advantage of some cool #MachineLearning APIs.
+Learn what are the new APIs and create a simple app that recognizes objects on images." %}

 ## Introduction

 In today's information-rich world, people have come to expect their technology to be smart.
 We are seeing the increased adoption of [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence)(AI) in the development of intelligent software.
 AI is quickly becoming an essential tool in software development.